Bumper (car): Regulatory effect on design

 The bumper regulations applied to all passenger cars, both American-made and imported.
-With exceptions including the Volvo 240, Porsche 911, and Rolls-Royce Silver Shadow, European and Asian automakers tended to put compliant bumpers only on cars destined for the U.S. and Canadian markets where the regulations applied.
+With exceptions that included the Volvo 240, Porsche 911, and Rolls-Royce Silver Shadow, the European and Asian automakers incorporated compliant bumpers only on cars destined for the U.S. and Canadian markets.
 This meant their North American-spec cars tended to look different than versions of the same model sold elsewhere.

 U.S. bumper-height requirements effectively made some models, such as the Citroën SM, ineligible for importation to the United States.
 Unlike international safety regulations, U.S. regulations were written without provision for hydropneumatic suspension.

 Zero-damage standards 1976

-The requirements promulgated under MVICS were consolidated with the requirements of Federal Motor Vehicle Safety Standard Number 215 (FMVSS 215, "Exterior Protection of Vehicles") and promulgated in March 1976.
-This new bumper standard was placed in the United States Code of Federal Regulations at 49 CFR 581, separate from the Federal Motor Vehicle Safety Standards at 49CFR571.
+The requirements promulgated under MVICS were consolidated with those of Federal Motor Vehicle Safety Standard Number 215 (FMVSS 215, "Exterior Protection of Vehicles") and were promulgated in March 1976.
+This new bumper standard was codified in the United States Code of Federal Regulations at 49 CFR 581, separate from the Federal Motor Vehicle Safety Standards at 49 CFR 571.
 The new requirements, applicable to 1979-model year passenger cars, were called the "Phase I" standard.
 At the same time, a zero-damage requirement, "Phase II", was enacted for bumper systems on 1980 and newer cars.
 The most rigorous requirements applied to 1980 through 1982 model vehicles; 5 mph front and rear barrier and pendulum crash tests were required, and no damage was allowed to the bumper beyond a 3/8 in dent and 3/4 in displacement from the bumper's original position.